Socrad/CapsLockLanguageSwitch/README.md

 ### Installation
 **The following is executed on a Windows desktop.**
-1. Download `CapsLockLanguageSwitch.exe` from the [Releases page](https://github.com/Socrad/CapsLockLanguageSwitch/releases).
+1. Download `CapsLockLanguageSwitcher.exe` from the [Releases page](https://github.com/Socrad/CapsLockLanguageSwitch/releases).
 2. Run the executable to start the application.
 3. The app will appear in the system tray.